LovelessCodes/LovelessCodes/README.md

 # Howdy 👋, I'm Loveless 💔
-Currently looking for jobs that include one of the languages or frameworks listed below.
+Currently looking for jobs that potentially includes one of the languages or frameworks listed below.
+I'm not limited to those languages/frameworks, since I'm a fast learner and can adapt to what you need.

 If you think you could use me, write me an email: **hello@loveless.codes** 📮

 ![Views Badge](https://img.shields.io/endpoint?url=https://hits.dwyl.com/lovelesscodes/LovelessCodes.json&color=DD0B78&style=for-the-badge&logo=starship&logoColor=white&label=Profile%20Views)